Thursday, October 24, 2024

 October 24 A fascinating but nail biting day!

-A snapshot of Cornwall - we are camped a couple of Km from Lizard
+A snapshot of Cornwall - we are camped a couple of Km from Lizard in the extreme south

-I've felt quite excited to be exploring Cornwall - a place where pasties tickle the taste buds and stories of mining, pirates and smugglers stir the imagination.
-So many of our mining towns in Australia were populated with people from this very region.
+I felt quite excited to be exploring Cornwall - a place where pasties tickle the taste buds and stories of mining, pirates and smugglers stir the imagination.
+Many of our mining towns in Australia were populated with people from this very region.
 Here pasty shops abound and mines, or rather the remnants of both coal and tin mines, perch high above the Atlantic in some incredible locations on this stretch of coast known as the ‘Tin Coast’.
 And the region is also home to the world's largest collection of undersea tin mines, including Botallack the ruins of which were used as filming locations for the BBC series Poldark (didn’t we all read Poldark in the 70s?) and the massive tin mine at St Just which we drove through later in the morning.
 More than 20 years after the closure of the last tin mine in Cornwall, they are still devouring the area but for other precious metals - the earth has no choice but to relinquish its treasured minerals to satisfy our demands.
 Today they are extracting battery-grade lithium carbonate.
-The history is interesting and the rugged moorland raw and heartbreakingly beautiful - to my eyes.
+The history is interesting and the rugged moorland is raw and heartbreakingly beautiful - to my eyes.

 But first to Penzance!
-As we drove away from Lizard, I was humming in my head “A policeman’s lots is not a happy one ….. “.
+As we drove away from Lizard, I was humming in my head “A policeman’s lot is not a happy one ….. “.
 Many of us, me included, grew up with Gilbert and Sullivan and the Pirates of Penzance was very popular.
 That is all to say I felt we simply had to visit Penzance.
 We didn’t encounter any pirates but saw a couple of sunken boats!
-We drove from there along the sea front to Newlyn - very pretty but with a very narrow road … and then on to Mousehole (pronounced mouzel!).
-We continued along the cliff road until it simply got too narrow for our campervan - by this time we were, rather than becoming accustomed to, becoming a bit edgy with ‘roads’ barely inches wider than our campervan but more was to come …… my fave MapsMe app has fallen from favour as I have tried to use it to navigate England’s incy-wincy so called ‘roadways’.
+We drove from there along the seafront to Newlyn - very pretty but with a very narrow road … and then on to Mousehole (pronounced mouzel!).
+We continued along the cliff road until it simply got too narrow for our campervan - by this time we were, rather than becoming accustomed to, becoming a bit edgy with ‘roads’ barely inches wider (sometimes narrower) than our campervan but more was to come …… my fave MapsMe app has fallen from favour as I have tried to use it to navigate England’s incy-wincy so called ‘roadways’.
 However ….

 A sunken ship!